dustinpfister/blog_posts/_posts/canvas-text.md

 layout: post
 categories: canvas
 id: 509
-updated: 2020-02-05 20:48:20
+updated: 2020-02-05 20:57:37
-version: 1.19
+version: 1.20
 ---

 So in html [canvas text](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text) can be rendered with methods like the [fill text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) 2d drawing context method.
 There is also the [stroke text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeText) method as well that can be used as a replacement of or in addition to the fill text method when it comes to the style of text when working with a 2d drawing context of a canvas element.

-There is a bit more to know about when it comes to setting the position of text, canvas text color, canvas text font, and so forth of canvas text.
-There are at least a few properties that a javaScript developer should be aware of when it comes to using canvas to render text.
-So lets look at some quick examples of working with text and HTML 5 canvas elements.
+There is a bit more to know about when it comes to setting the position of text, color, the font size and font family, and so forth of canvas text.
+There are at least a few properties, and methods that a javaScript developer should be aware of when it comes to using canvas to render text.
+So lets look at some quick examples of working with text and canvas elements.

 <!-- more -->